CRCosmo/EoR_sky_sim/README.md

 # EoR_sky_sim
-Full-sky simulation of the 21cm EoR signal
+Full-sky simulations of the 21cm EoR signal
 CRC-UWC September 2018

 Read the pdf for more details.